 All Company hardware should have the Company’s device profile installed to enable remote lock/wipe in case your laptop is stolen.
 Your device should also:

-- Have full hard drive encryption enabled (for OSX, use FileVault).
+- Have full hard drive encryption enabled (for macOS, use FileVault).

 - Make sure you have your screensaver set to lock your computer after a short period of activity (and require a password)

 - Never leave your phone or laptop unattended in a public place (for instance, at a coffeeshop).
 Even if you leave your computer alone with a stranger for only a minute, quick physical access is all that’s required to hack your computer.